sylvaticus/juliatutorial/4 - functions.md

 Return value is optional: by default is returned the last computed value

-## Multiple-dispatch (aka polymorphism) ##
+## Multiple-dispatch (aka polymorphism)

 The same function can be defined with different number and type of parameters (useful when the same kind of logical operation must be performed on different types).

-When calling such functions, Julia will pick it up the correct one depending from the parameters in the call.
+When calling such functions, Julia will pick it up the correct one depending from the parameters in the call (by default the stricter version).

+These different versions are named "methods" in Julia.